 \begin{theorem} Let $f:X\to Y$ be a subexponentially distorted embedding, and suppose that $Y$ is hyperbolic relative to a collection of subsets $\cP$.
 Then there exists $\rho_0\geq 0$ so that for all $\rho\geq \rho_0$ we have that $X$ is hyperbolic relative to $\{f^{-1}(N_\rho(P))\}_{P\in\cP}$. \end{theorem}

-As we will see at the end of this section, this statement about metric relative hyperbolicity implies the group case stated in Corollary~\ref{cor:subexpdistort-subgroup-rel-hyp}.
+As we will see at the end of this section, this statement about relative hyperbolicity of metric spaces implies the group case stated in Corollary~\ref{cor:subexpdistort-subgroup-rel-hyp}.
 It also gives one part of Theorem~\ref{thm:truncated-hyp-poly}. \begin{corollary} Let $Y$ be a truncated real hyperbolic space, that is, $\mathbb H^n$ with a family of open disjoint horoballs removed, endowed with its path metric.
-If a group $G$ admits a subexponentially distorted embedding into $Y$ then $G$ is hyperbolic relative to virtually nilpotent subgroups. \end{corollary} \begin{proof} Combining Theorem \ref{sederh} and \cite[Theorem 1.5]{Dr-relhyp-qiinv} (which says that a group which is metrically relatively hyperbolic is also algebraically relatively hyperbolic) we get that $G$ is hyperbolic relative to subgroups each of which admits a uniformly proper embedding into some (polynomially growing) horospheres of the truncated space.
+If a group $G$ admits a subexponentially distorted embedding into $Y$ then $G$ is hyperbolic relative to virtually nilpotent subgroups. \end{corollary} \begin{proof} Recall that \cite[Theorem 1.5]{Dr-relhyp-qiinv} says that if a group $G$ has a Cayley graph which is, as a space, hyperbolic relative to some collection of subsets $\cP$ then $G$ is also hyperbolic relative to a collection of subgroups, each of which is contained in a uniform neighbourhood of one of the subsets in $\cP$.
+(Recall that Dru\c tu's terminology of being `asymptotically tree-graded' is equivalent to being relatively hyperbolic.)

+Thus by Theorem \ref{sederh} we get that $G$ is hyperbolic relative to subgroups each of which admits a uniformly proper embedding into some (polynomially growing) horospheres of the truncated space.
 In particular, each peripheral subgroup has (at most) polynomial growth, and is therefore virtually nilpotent \cite{Gr-polgrowth, vdDW-ascones}. \end{proof}